Incoherents

 The movement wound down in the mid-1890s.
+It is said to have influenced filmmaker George Melies, whose surreal plots and surprise special effects reflected the nonsensical amusements of the Incoherent movement.

 History

 The Incoherents were born in the late nineteenth century, a period that was rich in scientific discoveries and social innovations.
 Cheeky and inventive, this time also marks a turning point in the field of art.
 The official art traditions were even being questioned in the newspapers through satirical images which implied it was a dying craft.
 It was in this creative lull that Jules Levy - former member of the literary club Hydropathes - decided to organize "an exhibition of drawings made by people who can not draw."
 This charitable carnival helped victims of a recent gas explosion to have an opportunity to present their works.
 The first "Incoherent arts" get-together, which took place on July 13, 1882 on the Champs Elysées hosts many curiosities.
 Taking advantage of a power outage, and lit only by candlelight, they created a jumble of rebellious works, using all types of materials and any inspiration with the ultimate goal of making people laugh.

 On October 2, 1882, Jules Lévy decided to repeat the experience at home.
 He gathered his friends under the pretense of having an "unusual evening".
 In his tiny apartment they worked under the phrase "Death to clichés, to us young people!"
 They received unexpected success and much newspaper coverage.
 As a result, the Incohérents arts movement became ingrained into the Parisian cultural landscape.
-In October 1883 the Paris had its first official exhibition of Incoherent art, ran by local Galerie Vivienne.
+In October 1883, the first official exhibition of Incoherent art, was held at the Parisian Galerie Vivienne.
 The purpose was charitable as with all Incoherent exhibits thereafter.
-A regulation 13-point proclamation was that "All the works are allowed, the serious works and obscene excepted".
-The exhibition adopts a true catalog, including a piece by Levy Orville in which he reverses an inkwell for the sake of aesthetics.
+A regulation 13-point proclamation was that "All the works are allowed, serious works and obscene excepted."
+The exhibition's catalog included a piece by Levy Orville in which he reverses an inkwell for the sake of aesthetics.
 The tone of the exhibition was set by an abundance of parodies and pictorial puns.
-More than 20,000 visitors took part over a month.
+More than 20,000 visitors saw the show over a month.

 A year later, the Incoherents returned to haunt the Galerie Vivienne with their cheeky pranks.
 They hoped this occasion would see the image of the "Chief pipes Poyle sand without number, on a silver field," an ancient statue carving chisel of an academician who does not lead wide.
 A catalog accompanied the exhibition with luxury engraved reproductions of most of the significant works.
 On its cover, a dancer brandishes a broom and scares away the gloom of black birds.
 The journalists accompanied the event with enthusiasm.
 The artists were increasingly familiarizing themselves with the pictorial map and the pun, both of which helped to establish this kind of "Incoherent" art.